 Based on the current IETF YANG model as currently defined, two main options can be used by the 5GS acting as a DetNet node.

 - The TSCTSF derives the per node traffic requirements from the end to end traffic requirements using a pre-configured mapping in the TSCTSF, based on the knowledge of the given deployment.
 E.g. take a given fraction of the end to end requirements and/or subtract a constant that corresponds to the rest of the network.
+This mapping can be configured by the operator based on the knowledge of the given deployment’s properties, in such a way that the derived delay ensures that the e2e delay does not exceed the traffic requirements.
+This approach may be especially suitable for smaller DetNet deployments.

 - Extend the IETF YANG model with additional parameters that apply to the 5GS system on a per node basis.
 The YANG modelling language allows for extensibility.
 That can be achieved by a 3GPP defined YANG model that imports the IETF defined DetNet YANG model and adds the needed per node parameters.
 In that way, the model used by 5GS remains compatible with IETF DetNet, but allows for the DetNet controller to provide the traffic requirements on a per node basis when the DetNet controller is prepared for this and when it is aware that the DetNet node is a 5GS.
 (That knowledge can be available based on the exposure solution in Key Issue #1.)

-Editor's note: Whether and How to map the E2E traffic requirement is FFS.

-Editor's note: Whether and How to Extend the IETF YANG model is FFS.
+This type of extension of YANG models is a commonly used to tailor the configuration according to the needs of a given deployment.
+An example for the YANG extension was provided in S2-2204764.
+The extension can be described in a 3GPP specification, with the possibility to further tailor the YANG model according to the operator needs of the given deployments.
+In this way, the IETF defined DetNet YANG model does not need to be modified (even though a future enhancement of the IETF DetNet model may consider the 3GPP defined extension).
+This approach may be especially suitable for bigger DetNet deployments.

 Identification of the PDU Sessions

 The TSCTSF receives the DetNet YANG forwarding configuration, which refers to the incoming and outgoing interfaces in 5GS.
 These are based on the interface identification that is provided in the reporting from the 5GS to the DetNet controller as part of Key Issue #1 solution.
 The interface is identified by its name, which is derived from the if-Index, which in turn is based on the port number that is set by the UPF.
 The TSCTSF stores the mapping between the port number (if-Index and the corresponding interface name) and the PDU Session, hence the PDU Session can be identified.
 The incoming and outgoing interfaces also identify whether the flow is uplink or downlink, hence flow direction is known, and also whether it is a UE to UE flow.